Introduction to occupational health with an emphasis on the prevention of ill health caused by workplace hazards.

 A three-day compulsory block weekend workshop in Dunedin and interactive expert-led seminars by video conferencing through Zoom.

 These texts are available to students as an online resource through the University of Otago Library:

-Levy BS, Wegman DH, Baron Sl, Sokas RK.
+Barry S. Levy, David H. Wegman, Sherry L. Baron, Rosemary K. Sokas.
 Occupational and environmental health - recognizing and preventing disease and injury.
-(6th Edition).
+(7th Edition).
 Philadelphia: Lippincott Williams & Wilkins

 - Graduate Attributes Emphasised